statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/understand-adjudicator-status.md

 ### Channel Modes

-The `finalizesAt` part of the fingerprint, together with block timestamp, imply a channel is in one or the other of three modes:
+The `finalizesAt` part of the status, together with block timestamp, imply a channel is in one or the other of three modes:

 ```solidity
 function _mode(bytes32 channelId) internal view returns (ChannelMode) {